sfmskywalker/Orchard-Off-The-Grid/Layouts/20 - Chapter 18 - Writing a SlideShow Element.md

+## Writing a SlideShow Element
+With everything you learned so far, you'll already be able to implement many types of elements.
+However, there is one scenario we haven't covered yet: element editors that span multiple pages.
+Let's say that your element can store a collection of things, and for each thing, you want the user to be able to edit its properties.
+One could certainly implement this using a single element editor screen using JavaScript techniques.
+But depending on the nature of this thing, the UI could become too complex.

+So we have a choice.
+In this chapter, I will walk you through the implementation of a sample element called **SlideShow**.

-## Walkthrough: Creating A Slide Show Element ##
+### Defining the Slide Show Element
-Having gotten this far, you will have definitely learned a lot about the various APIs provided by the Layouts module.
-The goal of this chapter is to use those APIs in a more advanced scenario, where I will show how one could create a **slide show element**.
+A slide show basically consists of acollection of slides.
+What these slides are, that is up to us to decide.
+In this example, I decided that each slide is a simple class that stores a **layout of elements**.

-Each individual slide of the slide show element will be *a layout itself*.
+This means that each individual slide of the slide show element will be **a layout itself**.
 This enables the user to create any sort of layout, ranging from simple elements to more complex layouts using grid elements.

-Probably the most interesting aspect of this exercise will be to see how to create more advanced, multi-screen editors for an element.
-For instance, in the case of the `SlideShow` element, we will need one screen to display the slides (in thumbnail form) and the slide show player specific configuration (interval, wrap, etc).
+When implementing the `SlideShow` element, we will need one screen to display the slides (in thumbnail form) and the slide show player specific configuration (interval, wrap, etc).
 However, the user needs a way to edit each individual slide using the layout editor.
 For that, we'll need a custom controller that handles create, edit and delete operations of a given slide.

-In order to implement something like that, we need to understand how element data is transferred from the layout editor to the element editor dialog in the first place, so that will be our first topic.

-### Transferring Element Data ###
-When the user clicks the *Edit* icon on an element on the layout editor, here is what happens:

-1. The element data (which is stored as part of the client-side object model) is **POST**-ed to a new window (the Element Editor Dialog).
-More specifically, this data is posted to the `Edit` action on the `ElementController` in the Layouts module.
-2. The `Edit` action stores the posted data into a thing called the **object store**.
-The object store is basically a durable key/value store.
-The default implementation of `IObjectStore` relies on session state to store and retrieve entries.
-An important aspect of storing this data is the **key** being used.
-Whenever you store something in the object store, you need to provide a key, and then hold on to that key since it's the only way to get back your data.
-4. The `Edit` action returns a *redirect* result to an overloaded version of the `Edit` action, passing in the *key* being used to store the element data.
-This key (called **session**) is then used to get the element data, query its drivers and display its editors.

-The decision to store the element state in an intermediary object store is what enables us to create any number of screens we need to service our elements, since there is no direct way to retrieve the element status from the database (since elements may not have been persisted yet in the first place).
-Just as long as our custom controllers receive the key, we can get our data from the object store, make changes, and put it back into the store.
-Once we're done from our custom controller, we need to make sure to ultimately redirect back to the `ElementController`'s `Edit` action with the correct key.

-### The Slide Show Element ###
 The slide show element will have the following functionality:

 - Being an element, the user can drag & drop the element onto a canvas.